Asian shares edge up slightly after taking cues from strong U.S. data

 "Shares markets were supported as economic data was generally strong," said Masahiro Ichikawa, senior strategist at Sumitomo Mitsui Asset Management.

+But analysts also cautioned that the data reflected temporary demand stemming from repair and replacement spending in the aftermath of the hurricanes.

+Data from private payrolls processor ADP showed monthly hiring slowed to an 11-month low of 135,000, again due partly to disruptions from hurricanes, although this was better than economists' median forecast.

-Economists expect Friday's nonfarm payroll report, one of the most closely watched pieces of economic data in financial markets, to show a similar slowdown.
+Economists expect Friday's nonfarm payrolls report, one of the most closely watched pieces of economic data in financial markets, to show a similar slowdown.

 They estimate a payroll increase in September of 90,000, substantially lower than the average over the past year of around 175,000, though some say investors may need to pay attention to state data due on Oct.
 20 to exclude the impact from hurricanes.